Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 There is no need to retrieve a new set of item numbers if you want to scan the list that is already loaded.

-The basic checkboxes allow you to remove Active Content, Remove non-eBay links, Repair link targets, and add the Viewport meta tag.
+The basic checkboxes allow you to remove Active Content, Remove non-eBay links, Repair link targets, and add the Viewport meta tag or eBay's image styles.

 While originals are automatically saved for any modified descriptions,